The Garden Grazer

 Storing

 Be sure to let it cool completely first.
 Then store in an airtight container or glass jar either in the refrigerator or pantry.
-We find it keeps well for up to a couple weeks.
+I find it keeps well for up to a couple weeks.
 (Any storage time past that I'm not sure.)

 Overhead view of nut and seed granola in a small glass jar